 Rich Chisholm is the Chief Executive Officer at Evolution Capital Management, a boutique investment firm.
 Rich earned his bachelor's degree from the University of Michigan, a General Course certificate from the London School of Economics and Political Science, and a J.D. from the Univ. of Calif., Hastings College of Law.
-Rich and his wife, Lois Perrin, have one child enrolled in St. James, Alex '22, and one graduate, Nate ’20, who now attends Harvard-Westlake.
+Rich and his wife, Lois Perrin, have two St. James' alumni, Nate '20 and Alex '22, both of whom now attend Punahou School.
 In his spare time, Rich enjoys spending time with his family, reading, traveling, and following University of Michigan athletics.

 AUGUSTINE CHUNG '93

 Dr. Augustine Chung, '93 is an alumnus of St. James' and an active parent volunteer.
 He chairs the school's medical advisory taskforce and volunteers regularly for alumni and admissions initiatives.
 A graduate of Harvard-Westlake, Augustine earned his undergraduate degree from Johns Hopkins and his medical degree from Case Western University.
 He is an assistant professor at UCLA's Medical School and his medical practice specializes in pulmonary disease and lung health.